sathvik-spartan/Space-Invaders-using-pygame/README.md

-# 👾 Space Invaders using Pygame
+# Space Invaders using Pygame

 A simple yet classic **Space Invaders** game built using **Pygame**, the popular Python library for game development.
 In this project, you play as a spaceship and shoot down enemy invaders before they reach you.
 The game showcases basic Pygame mechanics like sprite movement, collision detection, sound effects, and scoring.

 ---

-## 🚀 Features
+## Features

-- Player spaceship that moves left and right
+- Player spaceship that moves left and right when initiated.
-- Shooting bullets to destroy enemies
+- Shooting bullets to destroy enemies - Primary Game Mechanic.
 - Multiple enemy invaders with randomized positions
 - Collision detection between bullets and enemies
-- Scoring system
+- Dynamic Scoring system
 - Background music and sound effects
 - Game over condition when enemies reach the player